Skip to content

 You will also deploy a simple application that uses that gateway for ingress and protects that applications endpoints with a rate limit policy.

-We will start with a single cluster and move to multiple clusters to illustrate how a single gateway definition can be used across multiple clusters and highlight the automatic TLS integration and also the automatic DNS load balancing between gateway instances.
+We will start with a hub cluster and 2 workload clusters and highlight the automatic TLS integration and also the automatic DNS load balancing between gateway instances.

 Requirements